mbcse/merkelwrite/README.md

 - Clone the Repo
 - Go to porject Directory and open Cmd
 - Run **npm install**
-- Use Xamp and import the sql File(Likes are first stored in database and then Uploaded to Ethereum)
-- Make sure You have Metamask installed in browser and set it To **kovan test net**
 - Run **npm start**
 - Head to http://127.0.0.1:5000/